augiversen/augiversen.com/index.md

 # Other:

-My interest in software and game development stems from a passion for systems in general and a drive to create.
-Due to these broad motivations, I enjoy delving into many different fields, and I hope to apply this jack-of-all-trades mindset to my work without sacrificing mastery.
+My interest in software and game development stems from a passion for complex systems and a drive to create.
+I'm also drawn to the interdisciplinary nature of both fields.
+I enjoy delving into new topics and continually learning, and hope to apply this jack-of-all-trades mindset to my work and beyond without sacrificing the necessary mastery.

 I speak English, Spanish, and Norwegian natively (although I am a little rusty with the latter two), and I'm currently studying Japanese.

+Music has been one of my more long-standing creative pursuits over the years.
 My SoundCloud can be found on the sidebar, and some less structured musical output can be found on my [clyp](https://clyp.it/user/h3jrsze5), although it is far from comprehensive.

 Thanks for reading!
-I've tried to keep it brief here, so shoot me a message if you have any questions or comments.
+I've tried to keep it brief here, so send me a message if you have any questions or comments.

 ### ---